 Your care team

 Treatment is likely to involve a team of mental health professionals working together.
-If this is your first psychotic episode, you may be referred to a mental health team.
+If this is your first psychotic episode, you may be referred to your community mental health team (CMHT).

 The mental health team works with people who have had their first psychotic episode.